MonolithOfficial/darkwire_gatsby/src/pages/top_ten_dm_90s/top_ten_dm_90s.md

 title: "Top 10 Old-School Death Metal Bands From the 90s"
 author: "Monolith"
 content: "top_ten_dm_90s"
-desc: "Primal Death Metal from the 90s, at its peak popuarity, was gaining u nforseen momentum as bands from around the world carried its flag.
-Here's the To p 10 of those legendary bands."
+desc: "Primal Death Metal from the 90s, at its peak popuarity, was gaining unforseen momentum as bands from around the world carried its flag.
+Here's the Top 10 of those legendary bands."
 views: 0
 commentsNumber: 0
 category: "Metal"